 Socket and Chipset

-Besides, as another Steel legend label, there are plenty of RGB LEDs on this board.
-However, it is nothing exaggerated, being one on top of the heatsink fairing and another on the chipset.
+Furthermore, as is customary for Steel Legend models, this board boasts plenty of RGB LEDs.
+However, the lighting is not overly extravagant, with one LED on top of the heatsink fairing and another on the chipset.

 Overclock and Recommended processors

-The Asrock B550m steel legend is a nearly dedicated board to the Ryzen 5000 line.
-Surely, this is the best budget choice if you want a motherboard for the 4th gen Ryzen processors.
+The Asrock B550m steel legend is specifically designed for the Ryzen 5000 line, making it an excellent budget choice for those seeking a motherboard for the 4th-generation Ryzen processors.

 VRM and Connectors